hci-deadlines-hhn/conf-database-hhn/README.md

 # conf-database

-Database for conferences used by hci-deadlines website
+Database for conferences used by hci-deadlines-hhn website

 ## Contributing

 Contributions are very welcome!

-To keep things minimal, I'm only looking to list top-tier conferences in HCI as per [conferenceranks.com][6] and my judgement calls.
+This database includes conferences in HCI and related fields.
+You can refer to [conferenceranks.com][6] for conference rankings and quality assessments.
 Please feel free to maintain a separate fork if you don't see your sub-field or conference of interest listed.

 To add or update a deadline: